AguaClara/Textbook/AIDE/Specifications.rst

 For more detailed information see :ref:`Flocculation Design <title_Flocculation_Design>`.
 AguaClara flocculators have three potential flow patterns (see :numref:`figure_flocculator_Geometry`) depending on the flow rate, plant layout, and velocity gradient.

-#.
-Vertical - Horizontal: Flows between 0.5 L/s and 20 L/s are efficiently handled by a Vertical-Horizontal flow flocculator as shown in :numref:`figure_VHflocculator`.
+#. |FlocculatorVH| Vertical - Horizontal: Flows between 0.5 L/s and 20 L/s are efficiently handled by a Vertical-Horizontal flow flocculator as shown in :numref:`figure_VHflocculator`.

-#.
-Horizontal - Vertical: The geometry switches to horizontal-vertical for flows between about 20 and 200 L/s as shown in :numref:`figure_HVflocculator`.
+#. |FlocculatorHV| Horizontal - Vertical: The geometry switches to horizontal-vertical for flows between about 20 and 200 L/s as shown in :numref:`figure_HVflocculator`.

-#.
-Horizontal - Horizontal: As the flow increases above 200 L/s the optimal design will switch to a horizontal-horizontal flocculator as shown in :numref:`figure_HHflocculator`.
+#. |FlocculatorHH| Horizontal - Horizontal: As the flow increases above 200 L/s the optimal design will switch to a horizontal-horizontal flocculator as shown in :numref:`figure_HHflocculator`.

 .. _figure_flocculator_Geometry: